lakujayanth/AgenticRAG-CharlotteEatz/README.md

 # 🍴 Charlotte Eatz Chatbot
 __Group 3__: Eric (product mgr.), Yaxin (data/prompt engr.), Lakshmi (app dev.), Gaurav (LLM ops.)

+Charlotte Eatz is a large language model (LLM) foodie companion app powered by retrieval-augmented generation (RAG) and agentic automation.
+The app enables users to discover and book reservations at local restaurants in Charlotte.
+Focused on Charlotte neighborhoods and specific zip codes, the system ensures users receive up-to-date, relevant options and can seamlessly reserve a table.

 ## ⚙️ Setup
 1. Make sure you have signed up for a [Modal account](https://modal.com/).